Trevor Bauer: 2015–16

 Despite a strong spring training run, including six scoreless innings in his final Cactus League start, the Indians assigned Bauer to the bullpen to begin the 2016 season, with Anderson and Tomlin remaining in the rotation.
 After Carrasco suffered a leg injury on April 25, however, Bauer moved into his place in the rotation.
 The acquisition of catcher Chris Gimenez from the Texas Rangers on May 4 helped Bauer with his fastball command on the mound.
 Gimenez had been acquired to replace backup catcher Roberto Pérez, who had broken his thumb.
 He became Bauer's regular catcher from then on, with Bauer going 3–1 in his first nine starts with Gimenez as his batterymate.
 His second complete game came on June 22, with a three-hitter against the Tampa Bay Rays to give the Indians a six-game winning streak.
 Bauer finished the regular season with a 12–8 record, a 4.26 ERA, and 168 strikeouts in 35 games (28 starts) and 190 innings of work.
 As the Indians advanced through the playoffs, Bauer was scheduled to start Game 2 of the 2016 American League Championship Series (ALCS) against the Toronto Blue Jays, but he suffered an injury to the pinkie finger of his right hand while attempting to repair a homemade drone.
 He received stitches for the injury and started in Game 3, but MLB prohibits pitchers from using Band-Aids on their hands, and the wound re-opened on the mound.
+Bauer lasted only 21 pitches, before opposing manager John Gibbons signaled to the umpires: Bauer's blood-dripping finger was also a violation of MLB's rules, and he was forced from the game.
+The bullpen, starting with Dan Otero, managed to secure a win for the Indians nonetheless.
+The team went on to take the best-of-seven series in five games, thus advancing to the World Series.

-Bauer lasted only 21 pitches before he was replaced by Dan Otero.
-After the Indians took the ALCS, Bauer started Games 2 and 5 of the 2016 World Series, losing both games and posting a 5.40 World Series ERA.
-The Chicago Cubs won the Series in seven games for their first championship title in 108 years.
+Bauer started Games 2 and 5 of the 2016 World Series, losing both games and posting a 5.40 World Series ERA.
+The Indians lost a very competitive series in seven games; the series ended in extra innings of the final game.